What is online presence?

 4) E-commerce is growing

-Online sales have been growing for years and it looks like they will continue to do so.
-A recent report from Forrester forecasts that “US online retail sales will reach more than $500 billion by 2020, up from $373 billion in 2016”.
+Online sales have been growing for years, and it looks like they will continue to do so.

-Considering this vast potential for revenue, you owe it to your business to get online and start competing for your share.
+Considering this vast revenue potential, you owe it to your business to get online and start competing for your share.

 With the tantalizing thought of getting your share of that $500 billion still fresh in your mind, let’s talk about how to create an online presence.